acalejos/merquery/README.md

 end
 ```

+## Development

+From within the `assets` directory run `npm i` and `npm run dev`

+This should download all dependencies and run a watchful Vite build.
+This will put the newly built
+assets into the appropriate folder and watch for changes.

 ## Roadmap

 Currently, this is just a fun project I am working on and this roadmap is subject to change.